7 Tips for Opening Up in Therapy

 Originally published on February 22, 2018 via WordPress

-I’ve compiled a list below of tips to help move the process along and overcome whatever barriers are holding you back:
+I’ve compiled a list below of ways to help move the process along and overcome whatever barriers are holding you back.

 1. Clarify your goals.
 It’s impossible to know what the destination will look like (or to know if you’re even on the right track) if you don’t have a roadmap.
 Work together with your therapist to create a clear picture of what you’re seeking from treatment.
 This might be a specific goal to work towards, like a change in behavior, or it might be that you want to better understand a certain topic, gain and practice new tools for managing emotions, communicate more effectively in your relationships, or improve self-esteem.
 If you can’t quite articulate what you want, but you know things are feeling “off,” it’s okay to ask your therapist for some help with finding the words to explain what you’re looking for.